opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 52     Had Mr Hooi called a meeting on 27 July 2016 to ask PPE to take back the delivery orders, this would have surely been mentioned in his AEIC.
 This is a very material point and had he informed his lawyers about the dual purpose of the meeting on that day, his lawyers would not, as he alleged, have advised that this be left out in his AEIC.

 53     It also appears from Mr Hooi’s testimony that he did not ask Mr Pugaz to take back the May 2016 and July 2016 delivery orders on 27 July 2016.
-When cross-examined, he stated as follows:[\[note: 8\]](#Ftn_8)
+When cross-examined, he stated as follows:[^8]

 I didn’t ask \[Mr Pugaz\] to take it back.
 Can I clarify with the counsel?
 The first stage of the meeting works like what was stated \[in the AEIC\].
 The second part where I _was about to say, “Why are you sending me this July then?”_ Straightaway Mr Pugaz said, “I want to prepare to take the material.”
 And he leave the meeting.

-54     As for what Mr Hooi claimed to have said to Mr Pugaz on 27 July 2016 about the delivery orders for goods that were allegedly not received, he testified as follows:[\[note: 9\]](#Ftn_9)
+54     As for what Mr Hooi claimed to have said to Mr Pugaz on 27 July 2016 about the delivery orders for goods that were allegedly not received, he testified as follows:[^9]

 As I mentioned to the counsel, the first part was on the material sales … The second part when I start to ask him, “What is all this coming on?”
 I bear in mind, counsel, is that the fact is that we have been working so many years together.
 In a relationship, we still treat … each other as partners.
 We don’t come to a situation where I bring up these issues very coarse.
 So I bring it up to say that “There is this purchase orders which you have in mind.
 Why are all this coming in?”
 Straightaway he start to talk about other things and then he say he wants to prepare for material certification.
 And we did note he say it like that and he moved out from the meeting room, said he needs to get ready to take the materials tomorrow.
 It is --- he moved out from the meeting room when I highlight all these document issues.
 I did say that, but he moved out.

 55     If Mr Hooi had indeed called the meeting on 27 July 2016 to discuss the May 2016 and July 2016 delivery orders for goods which he claimed were never delivered to Kori, a question arises as to why he did not stop Mr Pugaz from leaving as the delivery orders involved a grave matter that should have been sorted out urgently.
 I believe Mr Pugaz’s evidence that there was no conversation between the parties about the delivery orders on 27 July 2016.

 56     After the meeting of 27 July 2016, PPE delivered to Kori yet another set of delivery orders for steel fabrication work on 7 October 2016.
 Again, Kori did not ask PPE to take back these delivery orders or make any reference in any contemporaneous correspondence to the alleged termination of the Fabrication Contract.
 All that Mr Hooi could say to justify Kori’s inaction in relation to these delivery orders in October 2016 was that he was “accumulating all the documentation to see how far this is going”.
-His testimony is as follows:[\[note: 10\]](#Ftn_10)
+His testimony is as follows:[^10]

 Q:… This time you get one shot, 26 delivery orders, all dated 4th September received 7th October 2016.
 Now these are a lot of delivery orders, 26th.
 By now you are quite familiar with what this means.
 It means he wants payments, he wants you to certify and yet according to you, no work was done.
 Why did you not in October 2016 write to him and tell him, “I thought I made myself clear to you.
 You didn’t do any work.
 I’m not paying you.”
 Why didn’t you do that in October 2016?